princefishthrower/chrisfrew.in/src/pages/obligatory-goals-for-2019-post/index.md

 ## Goals for 2019

-I've divided my goals into two halves: directly career-oriented goals and miscellaneous (mostly hobbies and )
+I've divided my goals into two halves: directly career-oriented goals and miscellaneous (mostly hobbies and fun stuff)

 ### Software Engineering and Career Goals